-Andrea Bryant was awarded the Canberra Institute of Technology PhotoAccess residency for 2020 as part of the Emerging Artist Support Scheme (EASS).
+Andrea Bryant was awarded the Canberra Institute of Technology Photography and Photo Imaging PhotoAccess Residency for 2020.
 Throughout this turbulent year Andrea has been busy printing in the PhotoAccess darkroom and experimenting with infrared photography during the Covid-19 lockdown.
 The work we're sharing here today is part of Bryant's series Outside In.

 My residency commenced at the beginning of 2020.
 It was a slow process getting started due to the summer bushfires and the incessant smoke hanging over the city.
 The fires were quickly followed by the Covid 19 pandemic and lockdown, so I found myself in a much reduced and inward-looking world.